Kartaverse/Kartaverse-Docs/docs/fuses.md

 ![kvrPlane Fuse](Images/fuse-kvrPlane.png)

 This node performs a "plane to sphere" style of conversion.
+The kvrPlane node now supports full cross-platform usage with Metal/OpenCL/CUDA GPU compatibility.

 The node based layout is typically: